Why is Council releasing the Environmental Constraints Study and Traffic Study now and why didn’t it release the documents sooner?

 What will happen next with the proposed mixed-use development?

 Council has approved the development of a concept design for the Bath Street site.
-A design firm will be engaged and The community will have further opportunity to provide feedback on this proposal once the project reaches the Development Application stage.
+The community will have further opportunity to provide feedback on this proposal once the project reaches the Development Application stage.
 The project will be determined independently of Council by the Regional Planning Panel.

 What are the time frames associated with the improvement works on the foreshore?